Meet the CBS12 News Team

 Matt Lincoln joined CBS12 as the Sports Director in March of 2013.
 Matt caught the sportscasting bug growing up in Southeastern Massachusetts, deep in the heart of Red Sox Nation.
 He received his broadcast journalism degree from Syracuse University, where he covered Carmelo Anthony's run to the National Championship.

 Matt's first television stop was KTVE in Monroe, Louisiana " he then moved on to stints at WBTW in Myrtle Beach, SC and WWBT in Richmond, VA.

 Matt has a bunch of family in Florida, and has been traveling to the Sunshine State since he was very young.
 Matt and his wife live in Palm Beach Gardens with their dog, Josie.
 In the few hours a week that he is not at work, you can find Matt leaving extra large divots on golf courses, and slicing tee shots into trees all over South Florida.

-Matt also stays busy working with the Boys and Girls Club of Palm Beach County, as one of the chairs of the annual golf fundraising event.
+Matt also stays busy working with the Boys & Girls Clubs of Palm Beach County, as one of the chairs of the annual golf fundraising event.
 To find out Whats Lincoln Thinkin, click here.